 There are inadequate sanitary sewer facilities serving areas of the District.
-To allow redevelopment to occur, the City may need to construct, alter, rebuild or expand sanitary sewer infrastructure within the District.
+To allow development to occur, the City may need to construct, alter, rebuild or expand sanitary sewer infrastructure within the District.
 Eligible Project Costs include, but are not limited to, construction, alteration, rebuilding or expansion of: collection mains; manholes and cleanouts; service laterals; force mains; interceptor sewers; pumping stations; lift stations; wastewater treatment facilities; and all related appurtenances.
 To the extent sanitary sewer projects undertaken within the District provide direct benefit to land outside of the District, the City will make an allocation of costs based on such benefit.
 Those costs corresponding to the benefit allocated to land within the District, and necessitated by the implementation of the Project Plan, are eligible Project Costs.
+Implementation of the Project Plan may also require that the City construct, alter, rebuild or expand sanitary sewer infrastructure located outside of the District.
+That portion of the costs of sanitary sewer system projects undertaken outside the District which are necessitated by the implementation of the Project Plan are eligible Project Costs.
 The improvements to the wastewater treatment facilities, although not within the $\frac{1}{2}$ mile radius, is an eligible project cost under Section 66.1105(2)(f)1 k.